-Sylvie Lalande is Vice Chair of the Board and Lead Director of the Corporation and a corporate director.
+Sylvie Lalande is a corporate director and Chair of the Board of the Corporation since May 8, 2024.
+Previously, she was Vice Chair of the Board and Lead Director of the Corporation..

 She held several senior positions in the media, marketing, communication marketing and company communications sectors.
 Until October 2001, she was the Chief Communications Officer of Bell Canada.
 From 1994 to 1997, she was President and Chief Executive Officer of UBI Consortium, a consortium formed to develop and manage interactive and transactional communication services.
 From 1987 to 1994, she occupied several senior positions at TVA Group Inc. ("TVA") and at Le Groupe Vidéotron Itée.
 Ms. Lalande began her career in the radio industry, after which she founded her own consultation firm.
 She is also a qualified corporate director (ASC), a university certificate in corporate governance obtained from the Collège des administrateurs de sociétés of Université Laval ("CAS").
 Ms. Lalande was director, Lead Director and Chair of the Corporate Governance and Human Resources Committee of Ovivo Inc. until its privatisation in September 2016.